An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Quadrature by recursive subdivision

 \paragraph{Interpolation and upsampling}

-To interpolate data from the $n$ original Gauss-Legendre nodes on $[-1,1]$, to $m$ new Gauss-Legendre nodes on a subinterval $[t_i, t_{i+1}] \subset [-1,1]$, we use barycentric Lagrange interpolation \cite{Berrut2004}.
-By \emph{upsampling} we refer to the special case of interpolating from $n$ to $2n$ Gauss-Legedre nodes, both on $[-1,1]$.
+To interpolate data from the $n$ original Gauss\revTwo{--}Legendre nodes on $[-1,1]$, to $m$ new Gauss\revTwo{--}Legendre nodes on a subinterval $[t_i, t_{i+1}] \subset [-1,1]$, we use barycentric Lagrange interpolation \cite{Berrut2004}.
+By \emph{upsampling} we refer to the special case of interpolating from $n$ to $2n$ Gauss\revTwo{--}Legedre nodes, both on $[-1,1]$.